ulissigroup/GASpy/documentation/usage.md

 Be warned:  The `run_task` function is not as stable as the `schedule_tasks` function, and is therefore not guaranteed to work as intended in all situations.
 Please use it only for debugging purposes.

+### Debugging relaxations
+If you realize that one of you tasks is not working, then it might be because the DFT calculation is failing.
+If you realize this and want to figure out why it's failing, you'll need to go to the directory where it ran and parse the error logs.
+To find this directory, simply `schedule_tasks([task])` the job you want to investigate.
+During the process of trying to run the task, GASpy will find the fizzled job and then report the FireWorks ID (fwid), the host that the job ran on, and its launch directory.

+Note that if you schedule a task and one of the jobs [fizzled](https://materialsproject.github.io/fireworks/failures_tutorial.html#error-during-run-a-fizzled-firework)/failed, then GASpy may try to redo the calculation.
+This is by design, because in an automated workflow sometimes things fail for random reasons---e.g., server crashed, and we want to automatically resubmit those calculations.
+If you do not want to re-try a calculation, then give the `gaspy.tasks.metadata_calculators.*` task the `max_fizzles=1` argument.
+If you do this, then GASpy will refrain from rerunning jobs.

 ## Mongo